getCUJO/QoOID/draft-ietf-ippm-qoo.md

 traffic load.

 Whether the requirements are one-way or two-way must be specified.
-Where the requirement is one-way, the direction (uplink or downlink) must be specified.
-If two-way, a decomposition into uplink and downlink measurements may be specified.
+Where the requirement is one-way, the direction (user-to-network or network-to-user) must be specified.

-Until now, network requirements and measurements are what is already standardized in the BBF TR-452 (aka QED) framework {{TR-452.1}}.
-The novel part of this work is what comes next.
-A method for going from Network Requirements and Network Measurements to probabilities of good application outcomes.
+In case of a two-way requirement, a decomposition into uplink and downlink measurements may be specified.

+Network performance requirements and measurements are already standardized in the QED framework {{TR-452.1}}.
+This document extends the QED framework with a method that translates the network performance requirements and measurements into a network quality score that quantifies how close the provided network conditions are to the optimal conditions specified by the requirements.

-To do that it is necessary to make articulating the network requirements a little bit more complicated.
-A key design goal was to have a distance measure between perfect and unusable, and have a way of quantifying what is 'better'.
+To that aim, first recall the key design goal of establishing a quantifiable distance between optimal and unacceptable network conditions, thereby enabling an objective assessment of relative quality.

-The requirements specification is extended to include the quality required for perfection and a quality threshold beyond which the application is considered unusable.
+Accordingly, the requirements specification is extended to define both the network performance required for achieving optimal application performance and the lower network performance threshold below which the application performance is considered unacceptable.

+The two ends of the distance measure correspond to the Requirements for Optimal Performance (ROP) and the Conditions at the Point of Unacceptable Performance (CPUP).
-This is named Network Requirements for Perfection (NRP).
-As an example: At 4 Mbps, 99% of packets need to arrive within 100ms, 99.9% within 200ms (implying that 0.1% packet loss is acceptable) for the outcome to be perfect.
-Network Requirements Point of Unusability (NRPoU): If 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the outcome will be unusable.
+For example, ROP could be defined as: at 4Mbps, 99% of packets need to arrive within 100ms, 99.9% within 200ms (implying that 0.1% packet loss is acceptable) for the outcome to be as intended.
+Similarly, CPUP could be defined as: if 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the perceived service will be unacceptable.

-Where the NRPoU percentiles and NRP are a required pair then neither should define a percentile not included in the other - i.e., if the 99.9th percentile is part of the NRPoU then the NRP must also include the 99.9th percentile.
+If a percentile is included in the ROP, it must also be defined in the CPUP, and vice versa, i.e., neither specification should define a percentile that is not present in the other.
+For example, if the 99.9th percentile is part of the CPUP then the ROP must also include the 99.9th percentile.

-The derivation of NRP and NRPoU values requires standardized testing conditions to ensure consistency and accuracy.
+The derivation of ROP and CPUP values requires standardized testing conditions to ensure consistency and accuracy.
 Application developers should publish their testing methodologies, including the network conditions, hardware configurations, and measurement procedures used to establish these thresholds.
-Without such standardization, the overall accuracy and precision of QoO metrics may be reduced due to variations in testing approaches across different applications and developers.
+Without such standardization, the overall accuracy and precision of QoO scores may be reduced due to variations in testing approaches across different applications and developers.

-## Creating network requirement specifications
+## Creating Network Performance Requirement Specifications
-A detailed description of how to create a network requirement specification is out of scope for this document, but this section will provide a rough outline for how it can be achieved.
-Additional information about this topic can be found in {{QoOAppQualityReqs}}.
+This document does not define a standardized approach for creating a quality-focused network performance requirement specification.
+Instead, this section provides general guidance on and a rough outline for deriving an admittingly subjective requirement specification, aiming to create a basis for future standardization efforts focusing on developing a standardized, objective requirement creation framework.
+Additional information is provided in {{QoOAppQualityReqs}}.
+Direct use of the approach described below in production scenarios is discouraged.

+When determining quality-focused network performance requirements for an application, the goal is to identify the network conditions where application performance is optimal and where it becomes unacceptable.
+There is no universally strict threshold at which network conditions render an application unacceptable.
+For optimal performance, some applications may have clear definitions, but for others, such as web browsing and gaming, lower latency is always preferable.

-When searching for an appropriate network requirement description for an application, the goal is to identify the points of perfection and uselessness for the application.
-This can be thought of as a search process.
-Run the application across a network connection with adjustable quality.
-Gradually adjust the network performance while observing the application-level performance.
-The application performance can be observed manually by the person performing the testing, or using automated methods such as recording video stall duration from within a video player.
+One approach for deriving possible thresholds is to run the application over a controlled network segment with adjustable quality and then vary the network conditions while continuously observing the resulting application-level performance.
+The latter can be assessed manually by the entity performing the testing or using automated methods, such as recording video stall duration within a video player.
+Additionally, application developers could set thresholds for acceptable fps, animation fluidity, i/o latency (voice, video, actions), or other metrics that directly affect the user experience and measure these user-facing metrics during tests to correlate the metrics with the network conditions.

-Establish a baseline under excellent network conditions.
-Then gradually add delay, packet loss or decrease network capacity until the application no longer performs perfectly.
-Continue adding network Quality Attenuation until the application fails completely.
-The corresponding network quality levels are the points of perfection and unusability.
+Using this scenario, one can first establish a baseline under excellent network conditions.
+Network conditions can then be gradually worsened by adding delay or packet loss or decreasing network capacity until the application no longer performs optimally.
+The corresponding network conditions identify the minimal requirements for optimal performance (ROP).
+Continuously adding network Quality Attenuation until the application fails completely eventually yields the network conditions at the point of unacceptable performance (CPUP).

+Note that different users may have different tolerance levels for application degradation.
+Hence, tests conducted by a single entity likely result in highly subjective thresholds.
+The thresholds established should represent acceptable performance for the target user base, which may require user studies or market research to determine appropriate values.

+As stated at the beginning of this section, this document does not define a standardized approach for creating a quality-focused network performance requirement specification and directly using the approach described above is discouraged.

+#As such, QoO provides a reliable way to quantitatively assess how much above the threshold of unusability the network conditions are based on the measured latency distribution.
+#At the same time, the continuous scale between optimal and unacceptable also provides an intuitive way for users to assess the performance to be expected: a session only 20% above CPUP is intuitively much more likely to experience performance degradation than sessions very close to ROP.

-# Calculating Quality of Outcome (QoO)
+# Calculating QoO
-The QoO metric calculates the likelihood of application success based on network performance, incorporating both latency and packet loss.
+The QoO quality score assesses how close the measured network performance is to the network conditions needed for optimal application performance, incorporating both latency and packet loss.
 There are three key
 scenarios:

-- The network meets all the requirements for perfection.
-Probability of success:
+- The network meets all requirements for optimal performance (ROP).
+QoO Score:
   100%.
-- The network fails one or more criteria at the Point of Unusableness (NRPoU).
+- The network fails one or more criteria for conditions at the point of unacceptable performance (CPUP).
-  Probability of success: 0%.
+  QoO Score: 0%.
-- The network performance falls between perfection and unusable.
-In this case, a QoO score is computed.
-The QoO score is calculated by taking the worst score derived from latency and packet loss.
+- The network performance falls between optimal and unacceptable.
+In this case, a continuous QoO score between 0% and 100% is computed by taking the worst score derived from latency and packet loss.

+Note that the QoO score should reflect the directionality of the measurements (one-way or round-trip) as specified in the network performance requirements.
+When comparing measurements to requirements, both must use the same directionality and, for one-way measurements, the same direction (uplink or downlink).

+## Calculation

+### Latency Component
-Latency Component The latency-based QoO score is computed as follows:
+The latency-based QoO score is computed as follows:

-QoO_latency = min_{i}(min(max((1 - ((ML_i - NRP_i) / (NRPoU_i - NRP_i))) * 100,
+QoO_latency = min_{i}(min(max((1 - ((ML_i - ROP_i) / (CPUP_i - ROP_i))) * 100,
 0), 100))

 Where:

 - ML_i is the Measured Latency at percentile i.
-- NRP_i is the Network Requirement for Perfection at percentile i.
+- ROP_i is the Requirement for Optimal Performance at percentile i.
-- NRPoU_i is the Network Requirement Point of Unusableness at percentile i.
+- CPUP_i is the Condition at the Point of Unacceptable Performance at percentile i.

-Packet Loss Component Packet loss is considered as a separate, single measurement that applies across the entire traffic sample, not at each percentile.
-The packet loss score is calculated using a similar interpolation formula, but based on the total measured packet loss (MLoss) and the packet loss thresholds defined in the NRP and NRPoU:
+### Packet Loss Component
+Packet loss is considered as a separate, single measurement that applies across the entire traffic sample, not at each percentile.
+The packet loss score is calculated using a similar interpolation formula, but based on the total measured packet loss (MLoss) and the packet loss thresholds defined in the ROP and CPUP:

-QoO_loss = min(max((1 - ((MLoss - NRP_Loss) / (NRPoU_Loss - NRP_Loss))) * 100,
+QoO_loss = min(max((1 - ((MLoss - ROP_Loss) / (CPUP_Loss - ROP_Loss))) * 100,
 0), 100)

 Where:

 - MLoss is the Measured Packet Loss.
-- NRP_Loss is the acceptable packet loss for perfection.
+- ROP_Loss is the acceptable packet loss for optimal performance.
-- NRPoU_Loss is the packet loss threshold beyond which the application becomes unusable.
+- CPUP_Loss is the packet loss threshold beyond which the application becomes unacceptable.

+### Overall QoO Calculation
-Final QoO Calculation The overall QoO score is the minimum of the latency and packet loss scores:
+The overall QoO score is the minimum of the latency and packet loss scores:

 QoO = min(QoO_latency, QoO_loss)

+## Example
+The following example illustrates the QoO calculations.

-Example Requirements and Measured Data:
+Example requirements and measured data:

-- NRP: 4 Mbps {99%, 250 ms, 0.1% loss}, {99.9%, 350 ms, 0.1% loss}
-- NRPoU: {99%, 400 ms, 1% loss}, {99.9%, 401 ms, 1% loss}
+- ROP: 4Mbps {99%, 200ms}, {99.9%, 300ms} 1% loss
+- CPUP: {99%, 500ms}, {99.9%, 600ms} 5% loss
-- Measured Latency: 99% = 350 ms, 99.9% = 352 ms
+- Measured Latency: 99% = 350ms, 99.9% = 375ms
-- Measured Packet Loss: 0.5%
+- Measured Packet Loss: 2%
-- Measured Minimum Bandwidth: 32 Mbps / 28 Mbps
+- Measured Minimum Bandwidth: 32Mbps / 28Mbps

-The QoO calculation proceeds as follows:

-**Latency Component:** QoO_latency = min( (min(max((1 - (350 ms - 250 ms) / (400
-ms - 250 ms)) * 100, 0), 100), (min(max((1 - (352 ms - 350 ms) / (401 ms - 350
-ms)) * 100, 0), 100)) ) = min(33.33, 96.08) = 33.33
+QoO_latency = min(min(max((1 - (350ms - 200ms) / (500ms - 200ms)) * 100, 0), 100), min(max((1 - (375ms - 300ms) / (600ms - 300ms)) * 100, 0), 100)) = min(50.00, 75.00) = 50.00

-**Packet Loss Component:** QoO_loss = min(max((1 - (0.5% - 0.1%) / (1% - 0.1%))
+QoO_loss = min(max((1 - (2% - 1%) / (5% - 1%))
-* 100, 0), 100) = 55.56
+* 100, 0), 100) = 75.00

-**Final QoO Calculation:** QoO = min(33.33, 55.56) = 33.33
+QoO = min(QoO_latency, QoO_loss) = min(50.00, 75.00) = 50.00

-In this example, the application has a 33% chance of meeting the quality expectations on this network, considering both latency and packet loss.
+In this example, the network scores 50% on the QoO assessment range between unacceptable and optimal for the given application when using the measured network and considering both latency and packet loss.

-**Implementation Note: Sensitivity to Sampling Accuracy**

-Based on the simulation results in {{QoOSimStudy}}, overly noisy or inaccurate latency samples can artificially inflate worst-case percentiles, thereby driving QoO scores lower than actual network conditions would warrant.
-Conversely, coarse measurement intervals can miss short-lived spikes entirely, resulting in an inflated QoO.
-Users of this framework should consider hardware/software measurement jitter, clock offset, or other system-level noise sources when collecting data, and configure sampling frequency and duration to suit their specific needs.

-# How to find network requirements
-A key advantage of a measurement that spans the range from perfect to unusable, rather than relying on binary (Good/Bad) or other low-resolution (Terrible/Bad/OK/Great/Excellent) metrics, is the flexibility it provides.
-For example, a chance of lag-free experience below 20% is intuitively undesirable, while a chance above 90% is intuitively favorable—demonstrating that absolute perfection is not required for the QoO metric to be meaningful.

-However, it remains necessary to define points representing unusableness and perfection.
-There is no universally strict threshold at which network conditions render an application unusable.
-For perfection, some applications may have clear definitions, but for others, such as web browsing and gaming, lower latency is always preferable.
-To assist in establishing requirements, it is recommended that the Network Requirements for Perfection (NRP) be set at the point where further reductions in latency do not result in a perceivable improvement in end-user experience.

-Someone who wishes to make a network requirement for an application in the simplest possible way, should do something along these lines:

-* Simulate increasing levels of latency
-* Observe the application and note the threshold where the application stops working perfectly
-* Observe the application and note the threshold where the application stops being useful at all

-Someone who wishes to find sophisticated network requirements might proceed in this way:

-* Set thresholds for acceptable fps, animation fluidity, i/o latency (voice, video, actions), or other metrics capturing outcomes that directly affects the user experience
-* Create a tool for measuring these user-facing metrics
-* Simulate varying latency distribution with increasing levels of latency while measuring the user facing metrics

-Note that when observing application performance, it's important to recognize that different users may have different tolerance levels for application degradation.
-The thresholds established should represent acceptable performance for the target user base, which may require user studies or market research to determine appropriate values.

-A QoO score at 94 can be communicated as "John's smartphone has a 94% chance of lag-free Video Conferencing", however, this does not mean that at any point of time there is a 6% chance of lag.
-It means there is a 6% chance of experiencing lag during the entire session/time-period, and the network requirements should be adjusted accordingly.

-The reason for making the QoO metric for a session is to make it understandable for an end-user, an end-user should not have to relate to the time period the metric is for.
+The score implies that the latency impact dominates the packet loss impact and that the network overall provides conditions at the midway point of the performance range.

+# Operational Considerations

+This section discusses general operational considerations concerning the use of the QoO framework.

-## An example
+## Deployment Considerations
-Example.com's video-conferencing service requirements can be translated into the QoO Framework.
-For best performance for video meetings, they specify 4/4 Mbps, 100 ms latency, <1% packet loss, and <30 ms jitter.
-This can be translated to an
-NRP:

-NRP example.com video conferencing service: At minimum 4/4 Mbps.
-{0p=70ms,99p=100ms}

-For minimum requirements example.com does not specify anything, but at 500ms latency or 1000ms 99p latency, a video conference is very unlikely to work in a remotely satisfactory way.

-NRPoU {0p=500,99p=1000ms}

-Of course, it is possible to specify network requirements for Example.com with multiple NRP/NRPoU, for different quality levels, one/two way video, and so on.
-Then one can calculate the QoO at each level.
+The QoO framework assumes that measurements reflect the actual connectivity service that will be provided to application flows.
+However, networks may offer multiple connectivity service levels (e.g., VPN services, corporate customer tiers, network slicing configurations).
+In such deployments, it is important to ensure that:
+- Measurements are taken using the same connectivity service level that will be used by the application
+- The measurement methodology accounts for any traffic prioritization, differentiated services, or quality-of-service mechanisms that may affect application performance
+- Network configurations and policies that will apply to application traffic are reflected in the measurement conditions

+Failing to align measurements with the actual service delivery may result in QoO scores that do not accurately reflect the application's expected performance.

 ## Adaptive Applications